TarekDib03/Rice-Business-Analytics-Capstone-Market-Value-Housing-Units/README.md

-Number of rooms and number of bedrooms are highly correlated as shown in the above scatterplot, and the high correlation between the 2 variables.
-The Variable `BEDRMS` will be dropped to avoid multicollinearity issue.
+The number of rooms and number of bedrooms are highly correlated as shown in the above scatterplot, and the high correlation between the 2 variables.
+The Variable `BEDRMS` will be dropped to avoid multicollinearity issues.

 ```python